-A WG Self-Assessment instrument has been developed as a means for Chartering Organizations to formally request feedback from a WG as part of its closure process.
-WG members are asked a series of questions about the team's inputs, processes (e.g., norms, decision-making, logistics), and outputs as well as other relevant dimensions and participant experiences.
-Screenshots of the questionnaire have been assembled into a PDF (see link below) so that WG participants can review, in advance, how it is designed and what specific information will be solicited.
+A WG Self-Assessment instrument has been developed as a means for Chartering Organizations to formally request feedback from a WG during its lifecycle as well as part of its closure process.
+The objective of these assessments is to inform the Chartering Organization of potential issues that might need to be immediately addressed (periodic survey) or that might need to be improved for future efforts (closure survey).
+WG members are asked a series of questions about relevant WG dimensions and participant experiences.
+Sample surveys are available here so that WG participants can review, in advance, how they are designed and what specific information will be solicited, but to accommodate specific circumstances, the Chartering Organization may add or remove questions as it sees fit.